balanced-dev/yuzu-docs/docs/definition/markup.md

 # Markup
+As previously discussed, we choose to use and recommend Handlebars for all our projects purely because of its speed and simplicity to implement, use and learn.

+It also allows additional helpers to quickly and easily be added and used (however if you choose to add your own you'll need to replicate the functionality for server-side rendering and we will not be covering it in this documentation).

+---

 # Handlebars Basics
-As previously discussed, we choose to use and recommend Handlebars for all our projects purely because of its speed and simplicity, both to implement, use and learn.

-It also allows additional helpers to quickly and easily be added and used (however if you choose to add your own you'll need to replicate the functionality for server-side rendering and we will not be covering it in this documentation).

-The best place to start may be the [Handlebars Docs](https://handlebarsjs.com/ "Read official Handlebars documentation"), although they are not (in our opinion) the best and seem to overcomplicate/not fully explain its features, so this will be a quick get-started guide.
-You should rarely have any real reason to refer to anything but this in most cases, but the Handlebars Documentation is improving ([new draft docs at time of writing](https://handlebars-draft.knappi.org/guide/ "Read new draft Handlebars documentation")) and will dive deeper than this guide will.
+The best place to start may be the official [Handlebars Docs](https://handlebarsjs.com/ "Read official Handlebars documentation"), but they are not (in our opinion) the best and seem to overcomplicate/not fully explain its features, so this will be a quick get-started guide.

+You should rarely have any real reason to refer to anything but this documentation in most cases, but the Handlebars Documentation is improving ([new draft docs at time of writing](https://handlebars-draft.knappi.org/guide/ "Read new draft Handlebars documentation")) and will dive deeper than this guide will.

-?> If you want to follow along with the examples in the basic section of this guide yourself or just play around in Handlebars, [tryhandlebarsjs.com](http://tryhandlebarsjs.com/) is a fantastic resource
+?> If you want to quickly try out the examples in this guide yourself or just play around in Handlebars, [tryhandlebarsjs.com](http://tryhandlebarsjs.com/) is a fantastic resource (just note that the Yuzu helpers obviously will not work).

 ## Basic Expressions
-Handlebars expressions are contents wrapped in double curly braces `{{}}` (apart from when not escaping HTML).
+Handlebars expressions are contents wrapped in double curly braces `{{}}` (apart from when not escaping HTML, as double braces escape by default).

 ### Render properties
 To render a property from the current context: